donaldboulton/minimal-mistakes/amp-html/2018-05-14-post-Jekyll-Image-Gallery.md

 ## Jekyll Simple Gallery

 Create a Jekyll images Gallery that loops through all images in a folder.
-Displayed with [MetaFuzzy Isotope](https://isotope.metafizzy.co/) and viewed with [Sachinchoolur LightGallery](http://sachinchoolur.github.io/lightGallery/demos/){:id="open-website" rel="nofollow"}.
+Displayed with [MetaFuzzy Isotope](https://isotope.metafizzy.co/) and viewed with [Sachinchoolur LightGallery](http://sachinchoolur.github.io/lightGallery/demos/){:id="open-website" rel="noreferrer"}.
 Not Configured by yml Frontmatter, thus much eaiser to create.
 Using [Images resizing by images.weserv.nl](weserv.nl), which gives a thumnail image displayed in the Isotope gallery and the origional images which are opened by LightGallery.

 ### The _includes file Simple Gallery

-The image gallery includes file as [image-gallery.html](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/_includes/image-gallery.html){:id="open-website" rel="nofollow"} for Isotope arranged animated thumnails, resized online by [images.weserv.nl](weserv.nl) and displayed in LightGallery.
+The image gallery includes file as [image-gallery.html](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/_includes/image-gallery.html){:id="open-website" rel="noreferrer"} for Isotope arranged animated thumnails, resized online by [images.weserv.nl](weserv.nl) and displayed in LightGallery.

 ### The _layout file Simple Gallery

-Gallery layout download [galleryloop.html](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/_layouts/galleryloop.html){:id="open-website" rel="nofollow"}
+Gallery layout download [galleryloop.html](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/_layouts/galleryloop.html){:id="open-website" rel="noreferrer"}

 The gallery layout file code with the tile of my page being in my single layout or your default layout file.